oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.10.2 PUBWOS Flags

-The PUBWOS Flags field is 1-byte located in the Byte 3 position of the PUBWOS control packet.
+The PUBWOS Flags field is 1-byte of the PUBWOS control packet.

 The PUBWOS Flags includes the following flags: